heinekmadsen/esphome_components/wavinAhc9000/README.md

-# Wavin AHC 9000 floot heating modbus interface
+# Wavin AHC 9000 floor heating modbus interface

 A configured uart component and a modbus component is required.